ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 import { createImageViewElement } from '@ckeditor/ckeditor5-image/src/image/utils.js'
 ```

-To use the `createImageViewElement()` function, consider implementing a utils plugin that will expose required function in the `ckeditor5-image` package.
+To use the `createImageViewElement()` function, consider implementing a utils plugin that will expose the required function in the `ckeditor5-image` package.

 History of changes: